 If they have different priorities, the lower priority session is deleted.

-- 0: means no waiting and returning a message as soon as a lock is encountered.
+- 0: means not to wait and return a message as soon as a lock is found

 For example, SELECT 'abc' + NULL generates NULL.
-When SET CONCAT_NULL_YIELDS_NULL is OFF, concatenating a null value with a string generates its own string (the null value is treated as an empty string).
+When SET CONCAT_NULL_YIELDS_NULL is OFF, concatenating a null value with a string generates the string itself (the null value is treated as an empty string).
 For example, SELECT 'abc' + NULL generates abc

 When SET CURSOR_CLOSE_ON_COMMIT is OFF, the cursor will not be closed when a transaction is committed.